On Strassen's Theorem for support functions: Functional analytic proof of Theorem

 In order to prove Theorem~\ref{thm:main}, we need to replace the support function \eqref{eq:supp_func_Strassen} by

-However, if $0 \in \Omega$, this support function is not continuous and it may even take the value $+\infty$.
-For instance, $h_z(1)=+\infty$, because every positively 1-homogeneous function $g$ satisfies $g(0)=0<1$, so there is no positively 1-homogeneous function that is pointwise greater than the constant function 1, so the infimum in \eqref{eq:supp_func_new} is empty.
-The aim of the next section is to generalize Proposition~\ref{prop:StrassenThm1} in order to fit our needs.
+{for $u \in \Sp^{d-1}$.
+Note that we replaced the compact convex set $\Omega$ with $\Sp^{d-1}$.
+This is a natural choice because $\Sp^{d-1}$ is compact (hence the Riesz representation theorem is available), support functions are already determined by their behavior on $\Sp^{d-1}$, and the constructions in Section~\ref{sec:2} allow us to only consider measures on $\Sp^{d-1}$ for proving Theorem~\ref{thm:main}.} However, {the} support function {\eqref{eq:supp_func_new}} is not continuous and it may even take the value $+\infty$.
+For instance, {$h_u(1)=+\infty$} because the infimum in \eqref{eq:supp_func_new} is empty.
+The aim of the next {sub}section is to generalize Proposition~\ref{prop:StrassenThm1} in order to fit our needs.